Every year, thousands of young Australians set off for the adventure of a lifetime in Canada via IEC.

 The application process is similar across all IEC categories.
 Here’s an overview of the steps:

-Enter the pool for your chosen IEC category and wait for an Invitation to Apply (ITA).
-When you receive one, you’ll have 10 days to accept or decline.
+- Enter the pool for your chosen IEC category and wait for an Invitation to Apply (ITA).
+Once you receive it, you’ll have 10 days to accept or decline.

 Yes.
 You must show proof of medical insurance when you enter Canada with your Port of Entry letter.
-It must cover the entire duration of your stay—if you plan to stay 24 months but only have 12 months of coverage, your work permit will be issued for just 12 months and cannot be extended.
+It must cover the entire duration of your permit.
+Read IEC Working Holiday Permit: the Insurance Requirement Explained.

 We’ve been recommending Globe WHV insurance since 2005—they’ve supported thousands of working holiday makers travelling to Canada and beyond.

 Each participant defines their own experience!
 You decide what your time in Canada will look like.
-For inspiration, check out these interviews with current and former working holiday makers in New Zealand.
+For inspiration, check out these interviews with current and former working holiday makers in Canada.

 Relocating abroad can feel daunting—but we’ve got you covered.
 We offer free articles and guides on housing, work, and more.
 Everyone on the pvtistes.net team has done a working holiday, so our advice comes from real experience.